Sarus1997/backend-api-ts/README.md

 | PUT         | `/api/update_data` | Update data          |
 | DELETE      | `/api/delete_data` | Delete a user by ID  |

-## ✨ Happy Coding! 🎉

-This version organizes the information clearly and includes markdown tables and sections for better readability.

-##

 ```bash
 Developed ⚒️ by Saharat Suwannapapond